JuliusTechCo/JuliusGraph/README.md

 Once you go through these tutorials, you will appreciate the power, simplicity and elegance of graph computing and graph programming, you will never look at programming the same way again!

-Please raise a github issue in this repo, or email us at info@juliustech.co if you run into any issues or have any questions or inquiries.
+Please raise a github issue in this repo for bugs or feature requests, or email us at info@juliustech.co for general questions or inquiries.

 ## Tutorials